 Industrial development took a big leap towards success with the help of several public sector enterprises in independent India.
-In 1991, their roles were reconsidered, and several instances of inefficiency and unproductive behaviour were noticed in the management of public sectors.
+In 1991, their roles were reconsidered, and several instances of inefficiency and unproductive behavior were noticed in the management of public sectors.
 There were incidents of companies facing huge losses due to incompetence and lack of organization.
 However, for a long time, public sectors have managed several key areas that were responsible for improving India's economic condition.

 Here's A Brief Overview of The Reasons Why Public Sectors Were Important

 Due to a lack of financial support, private sectors were not able to invest a huge chunk of money in infrastructure projects.
-Therefore, public sectors played a big role in providing infrastructure to industries like steel plants, railways, civil aviation, etc. They also made sure that there is no shortage of money, advanced technology, or even workforce.
+Therefore, public sectors played a big role in providing infrastructure to industries like steel plants, railways, civil aviation, etc. They also made sure that there is no shortage of money, advanced technology, or even a workforce.

-Unemployment has been the biggest drawback in the development process, and the role of public sector in India was to fulfill the requirement of creating sufficient jobs.
-Workers were also benefited from government assistance both in working and living conditions.
+Unemployment has been the biggest drawback in the development process, and the role of the public sector in India was to fulfill the requirement of creating sufficient jobs.
+Workers also benefited from government assistance both in working and living conditions.

 While private sectors emphasized the development of industrial areas, public sectors kept their focus on maintaining the regional balance.
 Small towns and all the backward areas where people were far behind the economic growth were still in poor condition.
 A country's economic development comes when both the rural and urban areas begin to see improvement.
-The role of private sector was visible in providing facilities like water supply, electricity, workforce, etc. to the backward places.
-Even though these played important roles in restoring the economic power which was lacking initially, with several new government policies, the changing role of public sector was visible.
+The role of the private sector was visible in providing facilities like water supply, electricity, workforce, etc. to the backward places.
+Even though these played important roles in restoring the economic power which was lacking initially, with several new government policies, the changing role of the public sector was visible.

 Change in Government Policy

 Both the Indian economy and industries saw a significant change in government policies in 1991.
-However, the process started with the Industrial Resolution of 1956, where around 17 industries were under the public sector.
+However, the process started with the Industrial Revolution of 1956, where around 17 industries were under the public sector.
 Later, that number was reduced to 8 in 1991.
 Some other changes are as follows.

 Disinvestment was the process of selling equity shares of public sector enterprises to the private sector.
-There was a positive impact of this as the role of private sector was to bring about efficiency and better financial discipline to achieve long-term goals.
+There was a positive impact of this as the role of the private sector was to bring about efficiency and better financial discipline to achieve long-term goals.
 The process helped the government to keep extra funds for social programs and public health and sanitation.
 Additionally, it also allowed consumers to get products at lower prices.

 The government introduced this system to provide the public sector units with an opportunity to recover their performance.
 The criteria were to meet specific targets set by the government, and achieving them would help those industries to regain their positions.